 Truth: Medicare and Medicaid are two separate programs.

-Medicare is for people 65 or older who have paid at least 10 years of social security.
+Medicare is for people 65 or older who have paid into Social Security for at least 10 years.

 Medicaid is an insurance program for low-income people of all ages that’s operated by each U.S. state.

-Some people are eligible for both Medicare and Medicaid programs, but they have to apply for each program separately.
+Some people are eligible for both Medicare and Medicaid, but they must apply for each program separately.

 Recommended for you: